any-docs/css/content/guides/flexible_box_layout/basic_concepts/index.md

 ### Changing flex-direction

-Adding the {{cssxref("flex-direction")}} property to the flex container allows us to change the direction in which our flex items display.
+Adding the `flex-direction` property to the flex container allows us to change the direction in which our flex items display.
 Setting `flex-direction: row-reverse` will keep the items displaying along the row, however the start and end lines are switched.

 If we change `flex-direction` to `column` the main axis switches and our items now display in a column.
 Set `column-reverse` and the start and end lines are again switched.